noir-lang/noir-library-starter/README.md

 TODO: Specify compatible Noir version(s)

-This library is tested with all stable releases from 1.0.0-beta.x.
+This library is tested with all stable releases from Noir v1.0.0-beta.x.

 ## Benchmarks